To,

 20. EVALUATION OF BOARD, ITS COMMITTEES AND INDIVIDUAL DIRECTORS

-individual Director.
+individual Directors.

 21. CORPORATE SOCIAL RESPONSIBILITY (CSR)